Ali Khamenei: Antisemitism

+Open letters

+Khamenei has written several open letters.
+To the Youth in Europe and North America was written on 21 January 2015.
+Khamenei wrote a second letter to the students enrolled at U.S. universities on 30 May 2024.
+While describing Israel's actions as "genocide and apartheid", Khamenei asked the students to continue their protests against what he called "brutal Zionist regime".

+In his letter, Khamenei expressed empathy and solidarity with the students protesting against Israel's attacks in Gaza.
+He referred to these students as a "branch of the Resistance Front" and predicted their victory with the "permission of God".
+Khamenei also runs a fund raising campaign for victims of conflicts in Gaza and Lebanon.

-Human rights, freedoms, protests, Islamic law
+Human rights, freedoms, protests, and Islamic law

-Critics have accused Khamenei of overseeing the assassination of as many as 160 exiled defectors worldwide, the heavy handed repression of protesters, the killings of tens of thousands of members of the M.E.K.
+Critics have accused Khamenei of overseeing the assassination of as many as 160 exiled defectors worldwide, the heavy-handed repression of protesters, the killings of tens of thousands of members of the M.E.K.
 (People's Mujahedin of Iran) paramilitary group, and of making dissident writers and intellectuals in Iran "a special target" of repression, among other infractions of human rights.

-However, Khamenei himself has insisted human rights are a fundamental principle underlying Islamic teachings, that precedes western concern for human rights by many centuries.
-He has attacked Western powers who have criticized the rights record of the Islamic Republic for hypocrisy saying that these countries economically oppress people in Third World countries and support despots and dictators.
+However, Khamenei himself has insisted human rights are a fundamental principle underlying Islamic teachings that precedes Western concern for human rights by many centuries.
+He has attacked Western powers who have criticized the rights record of the Islamic Republic for hypocrisy, saying that these countries economically oppress people in Third World countries and support despots and dictators.
 In response to Western complaints of human rights abuses in Iran he has stated that the American administration has committed many crimes and is therefore not fit to judge the Islamic Republic.